Skip Trace & Locate Investigations

 • identity confirmation and alias review;

-• address history and movement-pattern review;
+• address-history and movement-pattern review;

 • public-record and open-source research;